S-7mza/project-predictive-template/01_PMI_BEST_PRACTICES (C).md

 - Require security sign-off on production access and on the runbook before deployment.
  - Define operational SLOs and monitoring metrics in `docs/MONITORING_SLO_CHECKLIST.md` and keep deployment and rollback procedures in `docs/DEPLOYMENT_RUNBOOK.md` with supporting scripts under `scripts/`.

-11. Testing and UAT
+11. Testing and Validation
 - Prepare test cases mapped to acceptance criteria and automate where possible.
-Keep test artifacts in `docs/tests/` or `scripts/` and follow `docs/TEST_UAT_PLAN.md`.
+Keep test artifacts in `docs/tests/` or `scripts/` and follow `docs/MODEL_VALIDATION_PLAN (C).md`.
-- Define clear exit criteria for UAT (P0 defects resolved, reconciliation thresholds met, performance targets passed).
+- Define clear exit criteria for validation/UAT (P0 defects resolved, reconciliation thresholds met, model performance targets passed).

 12. Procurement of Environments & Operations Readiness
 - Record environment inventories (Dev / Staging / Prod) in `docs/ENVIRONMENT_INVENTORY.md` with owners and vault locations for secrets.